docsforadobe/premiere-plugin-guide/docs/exporters/suites.rst

 Returns from the host the next contiguous requested number of audio sample frames, specified in inFrameCount, in inBuffer as arrays of uninterleaved floating point values.

-Returns ``sui­teError_NoError`` if no error.
+Returns ``suiteError_NoError`` if no error.

-The plug-in must manage the memory allocation of inBuf­ fer, which must point to n buffers of floating point values of length inFrameCount, where n is the number of channels.
+The plug-in must manage the memory allocation of inBuffer, which must point to n buffers of floating point values of length inFrameCount, where n is the number of channels.

 When inClipAudio is non-zero, this parameter makes GetAudio clip the audio samples at +/- 1.0.